WH16138/Pokemon-Classifier/README.md

 ### 🔹 Performance Comparison

+Model performance was evaluated and compared primarily using classification accuracy, as it provides the most intuitive measure of prediction correctness.

 | Model | Validation Accuracy | Test Accuracy |
 | ----- | ------------------- | ------------- |
 | A     | 0.7761485826001955  | 0.79765395894 |